Department Chair: Mrs. Suzanne Cohen

 COURSE OF STUDY:

-Students are required to take four years of Tanakh.
-In twelfth grade, they have the option of taking a Tanakh elective in addition to their regular Tanakh class.
+Students are required to take four years of Tanakh and have additional elective offerings throughout high school.
+In 12th grade, they have the option of taking a Tanakh elective in addition to their regular Tanakh class.

-- Humash: The end of Sefer Bereishit (sippur Yosef) is learned be'iyun.
-Other parts of Sefer Bereishit are covered in bekiut.
+- Humash: The section of Sefer Bereishit that tells the story of Avraham Avinu.
 Emphasis is placed on developing analytical reading skills for both peshat and mefarshim.

 - Navi: Students learn selections from Melakhim, completing their study of Nevi'im Rishonim.
 Parallel narratives in Nevi'im Aharonim and Divrei Hayamim are studied where applicable.